EdenOrange/if4050-2018-04/README.md

 E-commerce is a domain that serves buying and selling products over the internet.
 This domain provides services such as searching product, buying product, selling product, paying product, delivering product, and else.
 This domain works together with payment gateway and logistic to fulfill the services.

+## Task Service

+### Buy Product

+Task to checkout an order containing products, payment detail, and shipment detail up to pay the order in a limited time.

+### Handle Order

+Task to notify seller to deliver the product ordered, check the shipment status, and fulfill payment to seller after delivered.

+### Refund Product

+Task to request a refund from an order that is completed with asking the seller's agreement.

 ## Entity Service

 ![alt text](ecommercedb.png "E-Commerce DB Model")

 ### Buyer

+Entity for user as buyer.

+- id : INT
+- name : TINYTEXT
+- email : TINYTEXT
+- password : TINYTEXT
+- address : TEXT

 Method | Path | Description
 --- | --- | ---